High School Sports Fundraising 101: Would Selling Cookie Dough Be Effective?

 But in spite of all these advantages, there are still some downsides to this initiative.

 A common problem faced when dealing with product-based fundraisers is that a lot of high school sports teams tend to gravitate toward it and this increases the competition.
 Why do they choose to go the product-selling route?
-It’s easy to do, and companies have been coming out left and right offering to create the products for you and easing your fundraising struggles.
+It’s easy to do, and companies have been coming out left and right offering to create the products for you and easing your high school sports fundraising struggles.
 But by doing so, this creates a saturated market that can affect your sales.
 Either the other teams can reach your prospective customers first, or these customers will no longer be interested in buying products as they already have so much.

 Putting the saturated market aside, dietary and health concerns may also pose a problem in getting more people to buy cookie dough.

 And, how can we forget?
 For perishable goods such as food, shelf life is something that has to be considered.
 Yes, they can last an extra few weeks—maybe a month or two—when stored properly, but this is still very limited and customers will not get the most out of their purchase unless they are consumed immediately.
-If your team will rely solely on selling one product that has a limited consumption period, you might be in trouble and you might not be able to maximize your team’s fundraising potential.
+If your team will rely solely on selling one product that has a limited consumption period, you might be in trouble and you might not be able to maximize your team’s best fundraising potential.
 Let Story of the Season provide you with an alternative.

 Story of the Season can help raise money through selling advertisement spots in uniquely crafted media guides and programs made for your high school’s sports teams.
-These programs will include embedded videos, social media links, podcasts, and more that can help parents, alumni, and fans to get detailed information about who they are supporting.
+These sports programs will include embedded videos, social media links, podcasts, and more that can help parents, alumni, and fans to get detailed information about who they are supporting.
 These digital assets are accessible through scannable QR codes found in the stands and sporting venues.
 More funds can even be raised through collected subscription fees that will provide its customers with additional weekly content.
 Through this, the benefit goes beyond just raising money: businesses get more mileage through their sponsorship, and teams get a digital archive of their entire season which can help with a player’s recruitment profile and with boosting the team’s media exposure.

-Whether your team plays football, baseball, basketball, lacrosse, or any other sport, Story of the Season can help with your fundraiser.
+Whether your team plays football, baseball, basketball, lacrosse, or any other sport, Story of the Season can help with your sports fundraiser.
 Click here to learn more.